Relation algebras of Sugihara, Belnap, Meyer, and Church: Summary and problems

-\begin{problem} What other algebras in the relevance logic literature are definitional subreducts of proper relation algebras?
-Are \emph{all} Sugihara lattices definitional subreducts of proper relation algebras? \end{problem} Each of the logics $\CL$, $\BM$, and $\RM$ is characterized by a single lattice. \begin{itemize} \item The crystal lattice $\mathbf{Cr}$ is characteristic for $\CL$, \item Belnap's lattice $\mathbf\M_0$ is characteristic for $\BM$, and \item Sugihara lattices $\Su_{\Zn^*}$, $\Su_{\Zn}$, and $\Su_{\Zn+\Zn}$ are characteristic for $\RM$. \end{itemize} In each of these cases the lattice can be reconstructed as an algebra of subsets of a relevant model structure.
-This was done for $\CL$ by two relevant model structures \cite[pp.\ 95--100]{Brady2003}, one with 45 triples of elements of $\{\mathsf{T}, \mathsf{T}^*, \mathsf{a}, \mathsf{a}^*\}$, and the other with 49 triples (49 is largest possible).
-Both structures produce the table on \cite[p.\ 97]{Brady2003}.
-The relevant model structure used here for the tables in Table \ref{crystaltables} is
+Each of the logics $\CL$, $\BM$, and $\RM$ is characterized by a single lattice. \begin{itemize} \item The crystal lattice $\mathbf{Cr}$ is characteristic for $\CL$, \item Belnap's $\MM$ is characteristic for $\BM$, and \item each of the Sugihara chains $\Su_{\Zn^*}$, $\Su_{\Zn}$, and $\Su_{\Zn+\Zn}$ is characteristic for $\RM$. \end{itemize} These lattices can be represented as algebras of subsets of relevant model structures.
+This was done for $\CL$ by two relevant model structures, one with 45 triples of elements of $\{\mathsf{T}, \mathsf{T}^*, \mathsf{a}, \mathsf{a}^*\}$, and the other with 49, the largest possible number of triples that can be used for this purpose \cite[pp.\ 95--100]{MR3728341}.
+Both structures produce the table on \cite[p.\ 97]{MR3728341}.
+The relevant model structure in Table \ref{crystaltables} is